 Around 1989 - The Eva Smith Cottage.
 Status unknown.

-Year unknown - The Milton Pike Apartment Renovation, 157 East 18th Street, New York City.
+Year unknown - The Milton Pike Apartment Renovation, 157 East 18th Street, New York NY.
 Status unknown.

-Year unknown - Artichoke Townhouses, 968 Second Avenue, New York City.
+Year unknown - The Artichoke Townhouses, 968 Second Avenue, New York NY.
 Presumed unbuilt.

-Year unknown - Kassel House, Westhampton Beach, NY.
+Year unknown - The Kassel House, Westhampton Beach, NY.
 Status unknown.

-Sources include: Timothy Godbold; Caroline Rob Zaleski and Long Island Modernism 1950-1980, Christopher Rawlins and Fire Island Modernist: Horace Gifford and the Architecture of Seduction.
+Sources include: Timothy Godbold; Long Island Modernism 1950-1980, by Caroline Rob Zaleski; Fire Island Modernist: Horace Gifford and the Architecture of Seduction, by Christopher Rawlins.